Question: Do Condom Sizes Really Matter?

-Condoms are only as effective as the person who uses them.
-Just as using the wrong type of condom to prevent STIs and pregnancy -- such as lambskin condoms rather than latex condoms can lead to unsuccessful results, relying on the wrong condom sizes can also cause problems.
+Condoms are only as effective as the person who uses them, so yes, condom sizes really matter!
+Just as using the wrong type of condom may not prevent STIs -- such as lambskin condoms rather than latex condoms, relying on the wrong condom sizes can also cause problems, so don't buy into this common condom myth.
 There are several ways that condom malfunction could occur, and having the wrong size condom can lead just to that... failure.

-When it comes to choosing a condom, size may very well matter.
+When it comes to choosing a condom, size matters.
 There are various condom sizes available -- since not all men are built the same, neither are condoms.
 Finding the most compatible condom size will increase your comfort level while wearing it.
 This can also lead to more pleasure and less condom excuses.
 When condoms fit properly, they are most effective.
 This is because they are less likely to break (from being too tight) or slip off (because they are too loose).

 Even though latex condoms are super stretchy, if condom sizes are too small, discomfort may occur.
 Typically, the body of most condoms are roomy enough to accommodate men of almost any size.
 Condoms may feel too tight around the tip (where it is not as elastic), especially if you are well-endowed.
 Condom manufacturers have tried to solve this problem by making condoms where the width of the main body is the same as standard condoms, but the size of the condom tip is enlarged.
 This is the most effective way to address condom size.
 By keeping the body of the condom smaller and widening the reservoir tip, the condom it less likely to slip off during sexual activity.
 Of course, there are also bigger condom sizes that not only add width, but length as well.